maelysrpn/Optimizing-Large-Language-Model-Inference-with-8-bit-Quantization/REPORT.md

 The raw compatibility scores (logits) resulting from the dot product of $Q$ and $K$ are passed through a Softmax function.
 This operation normalizes the scores across the sequence, converting them into positive probabilities that sum to 1.
 This acts as a filter: it highlights the most relevant tokens (high probability) while suppressing irrelevant ones (near-zero probability), creating Attention Weights.
 It says roughly: take 80% from word 1, 15% from word 2, 3% from word 3, etc.
 Then we multiply these scores by the values of these tokens.
 The Attention Weights are used to compute a weighted sum of the Value vectors ($V$).
 This aggregates information from all tokens in the sequence based on their relevance.

 $$\text{Output} = \sum (\text{AttentionWeight}_i \times V_i)$$

-The result is a new context-aware vector representation for the current token, enriched with information retrieved from relevant parts of the sequence.14 We get this formula:
+The result is a new context-aware vector representation for the current token, enriched with information retrieved from relevant parts of the sequence.
+We get this formula:

 $$\text{Attention}(Q, K, V) = \underbrace{\text{Softmax}\left(\frac{Q \cdot K^T}{\sqrt{d_k}}\right)}_{\text{Weights}} \cdot \underbrace{V}_{\text{Values}}$$

 ### B.	The Transformer Mechanism (Encoder-Decoder)